SumoLogic/sumologic-documentation/docs/integrations/webhooks/rollbar.md

 8. Click **Configure Rule**. **Create Rule** table will appear.
 9. Update the filters if required.
 Click **Create Rule**.
 10. Click **Save Settings** to update the webhook configuration.
-11. Verify Rollbar events are getting ingested in Sumo Logic by executing the following query on Sumo Logic's search panel.
+11. Verify Rollbar events are getting ingested in Sumo Logic by executing the following query on Sumo Logic's Log Search panel.
   ```sql
   _sourcecategory=webhook/rollbar
   ```